COVID-19 rapid self-test

 COVID-19 is a respiratory disease caused by the novel coronavirus.
 The virus enters the body, which generates antibodies in response to the infection.
 These antibodies can be detected in your blood.

 What is COVID-19?

-Some people suffer more severe health risks from COVID-19.
-COVID-19 can cause severe respiratory problems, such as pneumonia or severe difficulty in breathing, and high fever.
+Some people suffer more severe health problems from COVID-19.
+COVID-19 can cause serious respiratory problems, such as pneumonia or difficulty in breathing, and high fever.
 Not all patients with severe COVID-19 symptoms survive the illness.
 Older people or people who suffer from diabetes, lung disease, heart or vascular disease or other conditions have a greater risk of developing serious complications.

 Preventing coronavirus infection